top of page

 Vedanta explains that these are not merely physical limbs but subtle faculties residing in the sukshma sharira (subtle body).
 Just as the external ear is not itself the faculty of hearing, the physical hand is not itself the organ of action; the karmendriya is the subtle capacity to act through the hand.
 Without consciousness enlivening them, these instruments remain inert.

 The karmendriyas have both a practical and philosophical role.
 Practically, they enable life’s functions and social existence.
 Philosophically, they show how the jiva is bound by karma: every action undertaken through these instruments generates results that return to the individual in the form of experience.
-Thus, the karmendriyas are the conduits not only of expression but also of bondage — unless their actions are aligned with dharma and dedicated to Ishvara.
+Thus, the karmendriyas are the conduits not only of expression but also of bondage — unless their actions are aligned with dharma.

 Root & Meaning